Skip to content

 On-Device Inference (LiteRT)

 Kai can run AI models directly on the user's device using Google's LiteRT LM SDK.
 This enables fully offline, private inference with no API key, no internet connection, and no cost.
-Available on Android and Desktop (macOS, Linux, Windows).
+Available on Android, Desktop (macOS, Linux, Windows), and iOS.

 How It Works

 Models are downloaded from HuggingFace's litert-community and stored locally on the device.
-When the user sends a message, the model runs entirely on-device using GPU acceleration (with CPU fallback).
+When the user sends a message, the model runs entirely on-device using GPU acceleration (with CPU fallback where the platform supports it).
 The engine initializes on first use (~10 seconds) and stays loaded for 5 minutes of inactivity before automatically releasing memory.

 Available Models